effbiae/k/README.md

 continue execution with `c`

-note that bochs breaks at `0x40002d` at instruction `call rax` with `rax=ffff8000_000086e0`. looking at the disassembly of `k.app`, the instruction at `0x86e0` is `push r15` but when bochs steps into the call with `s`, the instruction is
+note that bochs breaks at `0x40002d` at instruction `call rax` with `rax=ffff8000_000086e0`. step into the call with `s`, and note the instruction is
 ```
 0) [0x0000004086e0] 0008:ffff8000000086e0 (unk. ctxt): mov ecx, edx              ; 63ca
 ```
-which is not consistent with the `k.app` image
+looking at the disassembly of `k.app`, the instruction at `0x86e0` is `push r15` so the `k.app` image hasn't been loaded right

 ## what i did